 The course of proper triumph

-The victorious commander stood with the army in front of the holy borders of the city borders (pomerium) and asked Senate members for their arrival1, in order to present a detailed report to the Senate, including a list of victories, spoils of war, conquered areas.
+The victorious commander stood with the army in front of the holy borders of the city borders (pomerium) and asked Senate members for their arrival1, to present a detailed report to the Senate, including a list of victories, spoils of war, conquered areas.
 Then the Senate considered the request, but there were cases where the Senate itself issued a resolution awarding this honour to the winner.
 In the event of approval, the Senate referred the matter to the plebeian assembly, which, if it also accepted the request, the triumph could be organized at the expense of the state.

 Having received permission, the triumphant could enter the city without fear of losing the title of emperor.
 The route was clearly defined and led from the Field of Mars, via Forum Boarium, Circus Maximus (a few laps were made for 150,000 spectators), near the Palatine Hill and via Sacra at Forum Romanumand further to the Capitol2.
 Perhaps some prisoners sentenced to execution were left in the vicinity of Tullianum (prison).
 The whole procession (pump) took about 4 km and was slow; the triumph began with the appearance of the first rays of the sun.
 All economic activity on that day was dying down, and the inhabitants gathered along the established route of triumph, wanting to admire the treasures and the unknown, conquered world.

-The winner stood on a quadriga (circular in shape, richly decorated with gilding and ivory inlays, closed on all sides and always harnessed by four white horses), wearing a purple, gold-trimmed toga (toga picta) He held a laurel twig in his left hand and an ivory sceptre topped with an eagle in his right hand.
+The winner stood on a quadriga (circular, richly decorated with gilding and ivory inlays, closed on all sides and always harnessed by four white horses), wearing a purple, gold-trimmed toga (toga picta) He held a laurel twig in his left hand and an ivory sceptre topped with an eagle in his right hand.
 His face was painted red like the statue of Jupiter3.
-Behind him on the chariot was often a state slave, holding a golden wreath over his head, reminding him every now and then that he was only a mortal (“Remember you are mortal”).
+Behind him on the chariot was often a state slave, holding a golden wreath over his head, reminding him now and then that he was only a mortal (“Remember you are mortal”).
 In this way, they wanted to limit the aspirations of ambitious leaders who, taking part in the triumph, were to personify, above all, the entire victorious Roman nation.
-However, apart from the moral aspect, the triumph was an opportunity to show off to the masses of Romans and a great tool in creating your political image.
+However, apart from the moral aspect, the triumph was an opportunity to show off to the masses of Romans and a great tool for creating your political image.

 The procession was opened by models and images of conquered lands and cities or crossed mountains and rivers, which were transported on huge carts.
 In the case of conquering truly exotic places, wild animals (e.g. elephants, giraffes) that were unknown to the Romans were also led.
 There were also paintings and visualizations of key, victorious battles of Roman legions on the wagons.
-For example, Julius Caesar, after the victory over Ponte, ordered to carry the famous inscription: veni, vidi, vici, that is: “I came, I saw, I conquered”.
+For example, Julius Caesar, after the victory over Ponte, was ordered to carry the famous inscription: veni, vidi, vici, that is: “I came, I saw, I conquered”.
 Among the ornaments, images of cities and rivers: the Rhine and the Rhone were carried.
 The ocean is depicted as a young boy painted gold.

 Then the spoils of war (armour, weapons, wealth) were taken and prisoners of war (in chains) were led, headed by the kings of conquered countries or the heads of conquered tribes.
 The next were senators and officials; then likers of the triumphant chief, who had fasces decorated with laurel wreaths.
 Only behind them was the winner, then immediate family and allies; his disarmed soldiers (dressed in togas and wreaths on their heads) followed, uttering: io trumphe and singing indecent songs about their leader.
 For example, Suetonius describes how soldiers sang songs in honour of Caesar during his triumph in 46 BCE.